THE ESPRESSO JOB

 Director’s Statement:

-When Self approached me with the idea of shooting a heist film, I immediately wanted to combine more suave and calculated elements of Soderbergh’s Ocean’s Eleven with the chaotic, juvenile feeling of Wes Anderson’s 1993 short Bottle Rocket.
-While writing The Espresso Job, I wanted us to remain conscious of the fact that we were still amateur student filmmakers trying to create an action-packed crime short.
+When Self approached me with the idea of a heist film, I immediately wanted to combine elements of some of my favorite crime films — Soderbergh’s Ocean’s Eleven and Anderson’s Bottle Rocket initially came to mind.
+While writing the picture, we tried to remain conscious of the fact that we were still amateur student filmmakers trying to create an action-packed crime short.